 For example, our original brand used a script font and an outline font that was very distinct to the Simplifying DIY Design brand.
 It actually became our signature look!

-We used both fonts in all our Pinterest, blog, and social media graphics, in all our products, designs, and even printables.
+We used both fonts in all our Pinterest, blog, and social media graphics, products, designs, and even printables.

 Here’s an example using a Canva logo template from our Complete Blogger Template Toolkit.
 The bottom design is the exact template but with our brand fonts.